Festival Focus – Taste of Edmonton

 What Is Taste of Edmonton?

 Taste of Edmonton is a food festival here in Edmonton, Alberta, Canada.
-At this festvial local restaurants put out small samples of two different dishes for people to try.
-It takes place for 10 days at the middle to end of July.
+At this festival, local restaurants put out small samples of two different dishes for people to try.
+It takes place for 10 days in the middle to end of July.
 This year it goes from July 18 to 29.
 Usually, Taste of Edmonton is downtown at Sir Winston Churchill Square.
 Due to construction this year the festival is at Capital Plaza (at 108 Street and 99 Avenue).
 It’s free to get into Taste of Edmonton, and they do have live entertainment.
 If you want to try some of the dishes though, you’ll need to buy tickets, which come in sheets of 5 ($9), 10 ($17), 20 ($34) or 40 ($67).

 Planning Your Visit

 I recommend going online and checking the menu in advance.
 Food items are 2 to 4 tickets, and drinks are 2 to 5 tickets.
 Make a plan for what you want to try and how many tickets it’ll cost.
 That way you’ll know about how many tickets you’ll need to buy.
 Another reason to check online is that some vendors are only there on specific days.
 If there’s a dish you want to have make sure it’ll be there the day you plan to visit.
 If you have a dietary concern they list dishes with seafood and nuts.
-They also list dishes that are gluten friendly and dishes that are vegetarian.
+They also list dishes that are gluten-free and dishes that are vegetarian.

-Arriving At Taste of edmonton
+Arriving At Taste of Edmonton

 Before you go check the weather because this is an outdoor event.
 If there is a severe thunderstorm Taste of Edmonton may close for safety reasons.
 This actually happened the other night.
 Wear comfortable shoes, slather on some sunscreen, and if it calls for rain bring an umbrella.
 I recommend bringing a bottle of water with you.
 It is possible to buy water there (for two tickets), but save your tickets for the food.
 You can use cash or credit card to buy tickets.
 There are ATMs at Taste of Edmonton, but they will charge a service fee.